WHAT WOULD YOU LIKE TO KNOW?

 • Avoid exfoliating the skin too close to the session, as exfoliated skin may become more sensitive.
 Instead, focus on maintaining healthy, hydrated skin in the weeks leading up to the tattoo appointment.

 • Staying well hydrated and avoiding substances such as alcohol or caffeine, which can dilate blood vessels, can also help minimize discomfort and reduce bleeding during the process.
+Get more tips to reduce the Pain (Terrific Tattoo Supplies).

 During the tattoo session, cooling therapy can provide additional relief.
 Applying cold compresses or using cooling sprays between breaks can soothe irritated skin.